WtzLAS/WtzLAS.github.io/content/_index.md

 description = "An ordinary people's normal blog."
 +++

-A college student struggling with studies.
+A college student struggling with study.